It was a good plan, head down to Santa Lucia Memorial Campground, do a little hiking and do a few Molly chores. And then there were the insects.

 This is about when the insects entered the picture.
 Somehow, they got into the habitat, which was fine until I stopped moving, if I stopped, even for a moment, they descended on me.
 Usually I was moving, but I would stop when I had to do something that required concentration, like drilling a hole, and this is when they would descend.
 So, they would only bother me when I needed to concentrate, a little frustrating.
 Any work outside had to be limited to several minutes, because it would take the little creatures this long to sense me and be my friend.

 The last chore turned out to be the easiest, and it just sort of worked, which never happens.
 We have this fancy wireless modem which can talk to the engine computer and log key performance metrics.
 Usually you plug this thing to that thing and then wonder why it is not working.
 But in this case it just worked, I was amazed.
-I need to wire it up with permanent wiring, but it is working.
+I needed to wire it up with permanent wiring, but it was working.
 I took some logs, as I have to write some software to make this really work well, but that I can do at home.
 One day I will write this all up.

 The chores took all day, so when drinking time rolled around, I decided to “bug” out and head back to San Francisco.
 Any hiking the next day would not have been nice, and the little guys had found a way into the habitat, so I am not sure I would have had a good nights sleep.